sphanna/ModulusN/README.md

 # ModulusN
 Julia support for Modulus type

-The Modulus type is here defined as the residue class of a modulo n where [a] = a + nZ := {a +nz | z ∈ Z} the quotient set with respect to Rn, is often denoted by Z/nZ.
+The Modulus type is here defined as the residue class of a modulo n where [a] = a + nR := {a +nz | z ∈ R}.
+The integer quotient set with respect to Rn, is often denoted by Z/nZ.
 Thus, Z/nZ := {[0], [1], . . . , [n − 1]}.

 The set of all classes modulo n is a field only in the case that n is prime, i.e. it only guarantees an inverse element if n is prime.
-If n is not prime it is possible that a particular value, a,has an inverse (that is a*a^-1 = 1), but the set is still not considered a field.
+If n is not prime it is possible that a particular integer value has an inverse, but the set is still not considered a field (and may not work with linear algebra operations).

-Modulus real values are also supported, however inverse elements and Linear Algebra functionality will not work with non-Integer Modulus Types.
+Modulus real values are also supported, however inverse elements and linear algebra functionality will not work with non-integer modulus types.

 ## Example Usage
 Declaration: